 Secret #2: Know your content.
 “So You Want to Buy a Condo” is all about how to buy your first property, a topic I know like the back of my hand — I can rattle off the process to a pole!
 When I’m in front of a crowd, I don’t need to read off the screen or notecards.
 This helps me focus on catering to the audience, instead of saying the right thing.

 Secret #3: Listen to your body.
-I used to think that I’d just have a glass of wine before a presentation, but experience has taught me otherwise.
+I used to think that I’d just have a glass of wine before a presentation to calm my nerves, but experience has taught me otherwise.
 Wine tends to make me flushed and warm — a sensation I do not like to have at an event — so now, I celebrate with a drink afterwards.

 Secret #4: Don’t seek perfection.
 There are presentations when I feel like I totally bombed, and then there are times when I’ve got the audience laughing and nodding along with me.
 There are way too many variables — the people who show up, the weather, the way I’m feeling that day, so on and so forth.
 Ultimately, all that matters is that I deliver the information that people came for.
 I can’t knock it out of the park every time, and that has to be okay with me.

 Secret #5: Get a routine.
 This tip is the absolute most important one for me.
 Before every seminar, I read the first chapter of a book (The Saving Life of Christ by Ian Thomas).
 The author reminds me of all that is true: God literally lives in me!
 He is the One who speaks through me and works through me.
 When I get up to the microphone, it’s not just Melanie alone up there.
 It’s Melanie and God, His spirit flowing through me.
 It’s an all-encompassing, weight-off-my-chest sort of peace.
 This is my routine — yours might look different.
 Maybe it’s a pump-up song or a phone call with your mom.
 Anything goes!